vaibhawraj/Coding-Communication-in-Distributed-Computing-for-Graph-Analysis/README.md

 K = 4 # Number of workers
 ```

-1. Modify machinefile to include private IPv4 address for master and each node in following syntax
+1. Modify machinefile to include private IPv4 address for master and each worker nodes in following syntax

 ```bash
 $ cd ~/CPR